microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Microsoft.Graph.Beta.Security.md

 ### [Get-MgBetaSecurityThreatIntelligenceHost](Get-MgBetaSecurityThreatIntelligenceHost.md)
 Read the properties and relationships of a host object.
 The host resource is the abstract base type that returns an implementation.
-A host can be of one of the following types:
+A host can be of one of the following types: This API is available in the following national cloud deployments.

 ### [Get-MgBetaSecurityThreatIntelligenceHostChildHostPair](Get-MgBetaSecurityThreatIntelligenceHostChildHostPair.md)
-The hostPairs that are resources associated with a host, where that host is the parentHost and has an outgoing pairing to a childHost.
+The hostPairs that are resources associated with a host, where that host is the parentHost and has an outgoing pairing to a cihldHost.

 ### [Get-MgBetaSecurityThreatIntelligenceHostChildHostPairCount](Get-MgBetaSecurityThreatIntelligenceHostChildHostPairCount.md)
 Get the number of the resource

 ### [Get-MgBetaSecurityThreatIntelligenceHostComponent](Get-MgBetaSecurityThreatIntelligenceHostComponent.md)
 Read the properties and relationships of a hostComponent object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaSecurityThreatIntelligenceHostComponentCount](Get-MgBetaSecurityThreatIntelligenceHostComponentCount.md)
 Get the number of the resource